gvwilson/thirdbit/src/fiction/cherne/index.md

 anything it can get down its throat.
 In the south, tigers and black bears are the main predators, while bison and southern rabbucks (longer-legged than their northern cousins) are the main prey.
 Depending on locale, the crops range from turnips to olives.
-The great orchards of Ensworth produce as much cider as the rest of Cherne put together, while every garden in Seyferte and Leyselle produces at least a little garlic.
+The great orchards of Loghan produce as much cider as the rest of Cherne put together, while every garden in Seyferte and Leyselle produces at least a little garlic.